We have a few former Blue Jays with birthdays today.

 And pitchers loved him.
 Here is a bit of an interview I did with Pat Hentgen when I asked about the relationship between a pitcher and his catcher:

-It is very important, my best year was with (Charlie) O’Brien, who I felt was the best at knowing who to light a fire under and knowing who to pat on the back.
-I feel like that is a big part of it, there is no question, knowing a catcher and having the catcher know you and know what fingers to put down, is a great feeling for a pitcher.
-There is nothing worse than being out on the mound and the rhythm is off.
-He’s not calling the pitch you are thinking of and he keeps going to your third pitch, and you got to shake twice to get to it.
+It is very important; my best year was with (Charlie) O’Brien, who I felt was the best at knowing who to light a fire under and knowing who to pat on the back.
+I feel like that is a big part of it; there is no question knowing a catcher and having the catcher know you and know what fingers to put down is a great feeling for a pitcher.
+There is nothing worse than being out on the mound, and the rhythm is off.
+He’s not calling the pitch you are thinking of, and he keeps going to your third pitch, and you got to shake twice to get to it.
 That stuff becomes frustrating when you are pitching.
 Especially if you are pitching 6, 7 innings every fifth day.
 If you are logging 200 innings, it is a lot smoother if you have a catcher that is on the same page as you.
-I think that is why Doc is complimenting this guy because a) he has been in the AL all his career and doesn’t know the hitters that well and b) he apparently he likes to throw to this guy.
+I think that is why Doc is complimenting this guy because a) he has been in the AL all his career and doesn’t know the hitters that well, and b) he apparently likes to throw to this guy.
 Remember, he is the type of guy that’s going to give the limelight to other people.
 Doc’s not a guy that likes to do press conferences, not a guy that likes all that attention.
-He likely to go under the radar as you well know.
+He is likely to go under the radar, as you well know.

-He’s one of those guys who wasn’t a Jay for a long time, but I really liked him and look back on his time with us fondly.
+He’s one of those guys who wasn’t a Jay for a long time, but I liked him and fondly look back on his time with us.

 Happy Birthday, Charlie.

 We lost Rich to the Devil Rays in the expansion draft after the season.
-He played 72 games for the Rays in their first season, hitting .226/.278/.364 with 7 homers.
+In their first season, Rich played 72 games for the Rays, hitting .226/.278/.364 with 7 homers.
 In 1999 he played 7 games.
-After the season, he signed with the Mariners as a free agent, but he didn’t make it back to the majors.
+After the season, he signed with the Mariners as a free agent but didn’t return to the majors.

-In all, he had 86 MLB games, which isn’t bad for a player who went undrafted.
+He had 86 MLB games, which isn’t bad for an undrafted player.